-Finally, please note that the user of the Time Server is responsible for the network conditions between the Time Server and the NTP clients.
+Finally, please note that the user of the Time Server is responsible for the network conditions between the Time Server and the NTP clients resp.
+PTP Grandmaster and PTP Slave.

 As an example, we mention the case where a network has a delay of 500msec and an accuracy shift (asynchronization) of 50msec occurs.
 The synchronised clients will therefore NEVER achieve accuracy values of one millisecond or even microseconds!